iurisman/rust-dust/lib/README.md

 A couple of additional observations:

 * The type `fn(&char) -> bool` is the simplest form of a function pointer.
 Its size is known at compile time, so it can be allocated on the stack.
 Only named functions have this type.
-In other words, only the name of a name function can be passed to `Tokenizer::new_with_validator()`, but not a capturing closure.
+In other words, only the name of a named function can be passed to `Tokenizer::new_with_validator()`, but not a capturing closure.
 If we also want to pass a closure, that captures (moves or borrows) values from the environment, `validator`'s type must be boxed, requiring runtime allocation on the heap and dynamic dispatch, because the memory size of a closure depends on the types of captured